Gizz Butt

-Graham Anthony "Gizz" Butt (born 3 August 1966 in Manchester, England) is a British musician, lead vocalist and lead guitarist for Janus Stark best known for being the live guitarist for the band The Prodigy in the late 1990s.
-His own band Janus Stark, from the same era, enjoyed a minor hit with the song "Every Little Thing Counts" from the album The Great Adventure Cigar.
+Graham Anthony "Gizz" Butt (born 3 August 1966) is a British musician who is the lead vocalist and lead guitarist for the punk band Janus Stark.
+He is best known for being the live guitarist for The Prodigy in the late 1990s.
+His own band Janus Stark, from the same era, enjoyed a minor hit with the song "Every Little Thing Counts" from the album Great Adventure Cigar.